Fijimacintosh

-Tyvion Christian Harris (born May 8, 1999), or professionally known as Fijimacintosh, is an American rapper from Canton, Ohio.
-He is the first-cousin of RIAA-certified rapper, Trippie Redd.
+Tyvion Broyles Harris (born May 8, 2001), professionally known as Fijimacintosh, is an American rapper from Canton, Ohio.

 Early life

-Harris spent the first half of his life in Canton, Ohio, alongside his cousin, Trippie Redd, where the two grew up together.
-Then, Harris, his mother, and two brothers moved to East Atlanta at the age of eight, where Trippie labeled “He came to Georgia in 2012-2013, and he stayed with me for a year,” after finding stability in the new state, Harris was able to move out and start his own respective journey and occupancy, but the two cousins still support each other, with Trippie Redd even saying, “We support each other 100%, especially when new music drops.”
+Fiji spent the first half of his life in Canton, Ohio.
+Then, Fiji, his mother, and two brothers moved to East Atlanta at the age of eight for Fiji to pursue his dream to be a professional artist.
+He is the cousin of American rapper, Trippie Redd.

+Career

 Early career

-Harris began making music as early as eight, but by 2009, him and his mom began to sell CD's at the Lennox Mall, under the moniker, "Young TV", where he would also go perform at local events.
+Fiji began making music as early as four years old.
+By 2009, he and his mother began to sell CDs in the streets of Atlanta and at the famous Lennox Mall under the moniker "Young TV", under which he would also perform at local radio events and festivals.

-By 2015, Harris would begin to make waves in Atlanta, with his "cyber sound".
-In his interview with XXL magazine, Harris would claim that artists that he looked up to growing up were 50 Cent, Kid Cudi, Bone Thugs-N-Harmony, Lil Wayne, and Neil Young.
-Harris would claim how whenever he felt down, he would listen to Kid Cudi to keep on moving, and listening to Neil Young's music helped affect his music vibe, with Harris claiming, "it’s more like a chillax thing, but still fire."
+By 2015, Fiji would begin to make waves in Atlanta with his "Cyber Boyz" movement.
+In an interview with XXL magazine, Fiji claimed that his biggest influences include 50 Cent, Kid Cudi, Kanye West, Lil Wayne and Neil Young.
+Fiji also claimed how whenever he felt down, he would listen to Kid Cudi to get through his days in high school.
+He also claimed listening to Neil Young's music helped affect his music vibe, with Fiji claiming, "It's more like a chillax thing."

-In 2016, began gaining widespread attention after independently releasing music onto SoundCloud.
-Due to this, it allowed Harris to join fellow rapper, Lil Uzi Vert for a few date spots on his Luv Is Rage tour, which would help propel his name within the industry.
+In 2016, he began gaining widespread attention after independently releasing Singles and EPs onto SoundCloud.
+This allowed Fiji to join fellow rapper Lil Uzi Vert for a few date spots on his Luv Is Rage tour, which would help propel his name within the industry.

-By 2017 into 2018, Harris would score and sign a record deal with the record label, Empire Distribution, during his interview with the record label on their popular series "How I Built My EMPIRE", Harris labeled how his family was a huge step to his success, his fascination and determination to push the new musical culture and to "wow" his fans helped him out, and just doing what he desires really helped him get to the place in life where he wanted to get to.

-Following his signing, Harris released his debut mixtape, dubbed “Satellite Crash”, with had features from Robb Bank$, and also featured his breakthrough track, "Wintertime Nights".
+By end of 2017 into 2018, Fiji would sign a Distro deal with the record label Empire Distribution.
+His debut mixtape, titled Satellite Crash, had features from Robb Bank$, and also featured his breakthrough track, "Wintertime Nights".